Scaling of disorder operator at deconfined quantum criticality: Determination of the deconfined quantum critical point

-\subsection{Determination of the deconfined quantum critical point}
+\section{Determination of the deconfined quantum critical point}

-In this section we determine the location of the DQC of the $J$-$Q_3$ model using finite-size scaling.
+In this appendix we determine the location of the DQC of the $J$-$Q_3$ model using finite-size scaling.
 From the scaling hypothesis we know that any dimensionless quantity $O$ measured in a finite-size system fulfills

 with $q_{c}=[Q/(J+Q)]_c$ the phase transition point in the thermodynamic limit, $\nu$ the critical exponent of correlation length and $\omega$ the correction exponent which generally defers in different microscopic models.
 It is obvious that if $\omega=0$ the dimensionless quantity $O$ obtained from systems of different sizes are the same at $q_{c}$, therefore all curves of $O(q,L)$ as functions of $q$ for different sizes cross at one point, which is the critical point.
 However, the correction term is not always absent and in general the curves do not actually cross at one point.
 Thus, we can make use of all the crossings obtained from different curves and find $q_{c}$ at thermodynamic limit with the following relation,